yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 While working on dynarmic and kernel emulation, including improving the compatibility of 4 thread CPU systems, we made changes to [dynarmic](https://github.com/merryhime/dynarmic) and [fastmem](https://yuzu-emu.org/entry/yuzu-fastmem/) that broke support for Windows 10 revision 1803 and older, including Windows 7 and Windows 8/8.1.

-While it was a purely accidental change, this was warned with the introduction of fastmem.
+While it was a purely accidental change, this was notified with the introduction of fastmem.
 Due to our focus on improving accuracy, stability and performance, it doesn't make much sense to divert time and resources onto maintaining old and out of support operating systems.
 From Mainline version 991 and onward, only Windows 10 revision 1809 and newer, Windows 11, and Linux, will be the officially supported operating systems.

-This decision is reinforced by the lack of GPU driver support on EOL systems (which affects Vulkan support going forward), inconsistencies in long file path limitations (critical for file system emulation improvements), as well as worse memory handling on a kernel level, which is required to properly emulate the Switch and its subsystems.
+This decision is reinforced by the lack of GPU driver support on EOL systems (which affects Vulkan support going forward), inconsistencies in the maximum path length (critical for file system emulation improvements), as well as worse memory handling on a kernel level, which is required to properly emulate the Switch and its subsystems.

-Without forcing the developers to divert time in supporting dated platforms (which themselves no longer use), they can instead focus their energy on improving the core components of Nintendo Switch Emulation.
+Not forcing the developers to divert their time into supporting dated platforms (which they no longer use), means that they can instead focus on improving the core emulation components of Nintendo Switch Emulation.

 Finally, projects like [Dolphin](https://www.reddit.com/r/emulation/comments/utbpmm/dolphin_has_dropped_support_for_windows_7_and_8/) have already followed the same path, and for the same exact reasons.